 does God exist?

 Many people usually ask me: "is there proof/evidence that God exists?"
 To someone like me, this is a strange question, akin to asking "is there proof your dad exists?"
 But again, if they don't know my dad, it's up to me to show them that, indeed, my dad exists.. as strange a question as it may be.
-But many people are truly stumped by this question, and so here is a quick response to the question, I might soon expand on each point elsewhere, but this is the summarized version:
+But many people are truly stumped by this question, and so here is a quick response I wrote up for someone, with a few edits for polish.
+I might soon expand on each point elsewhere, but this is the summarized version:

 An argument for the existence of a single, eternal, infinite, personal God..